bitterjug/devjournal-crypto/devjournal.markdown

 And how to associate those collections with the `Result` model objects?

 The [Backbone docs](http://backbonejs.org/#FAQ-nested) say it's common to nest collections inside models.
+The example shows an example of a collection whose url is specific to its owning model object (implying nested url scheme for API, which my gut still tells me we should be using)

 [This tutorial](http://css.dzone.com/articles/backbone-relational-tutorial)
 refers to something called [backbone-relational](http://backbonerelational.org/)